Can CBD Oil Help With Menopause?

 CBD vs. Anxiety, Sleep Disruptions, and Mood Swings

-A report published in the British Journal of Psychiatry had found that CBD has analgesic, anti-inflammatory, anti-anxiety, and sleep-promoting effects (11).
+A report published in the Frontiers of Immunology had found that CBD has analgesic, anti-inflammatory, anti-anxiety, and sleep-promoting effects (11).

 Another significant case study published in 2019 at the Permanente Journal (12) described how CBD has potentially improved sleep and anxiety problems in 72 adults.